-- 6.16 Any applicant can choose to present evidence to the Council that a lower proportion of Affordable Housing is necessary to make development of the site viable.
-To do this, they need to submit their development appraisal and supporting evidence on an open book basis, and agree to fund the Council's costs of assessing this. - 6.17 The development appraisal needs to clearly show what proportion of Affordable Housing is viable given an appropriate mix of mainstream market housing in accordance with Chapter 2 and appropriate development density. - 6.18 Development appraisal means an appraisal of the cost and value of the development. - a) The cost of the development includes: the value of the site; the cost of building the mainstream housing (market and affordable); the cost of preparing plots for other uses; the cost of CIL (if applicable), meeting planning conditions, and planning obligations required by the Council; reasonable development profit, and; marketing, sales and financing costs. - b) The value of the site will take into account the current value of the site given its existing use and any realistic alternative use (apart from housing) to determine the price for which a reasonable landowner would be willing to sell, with undevelopable land, planning requirements and abnormal development costs reducing that price.
+7.23 Any applicant can choose to present evidence to the Council that a lower proportion of Affordable Housing is necessary to make development of the site viable.
+To do this, they need to submit their development appraisal and supporting evidence on an open book basis, making it publicly available as required by the 2021 NPPF and PPG, and agree to fund the Council's costs of assessing this.

+- 7.24 The price paid for land is not a relevant justification for failing to accord with relevant policies in the plan.
+Landowners and site purchasers should consider this when agreeing land transactions. - 7.25 The development appraisal needs to clearly show what proportion of Affordable Housing is viable given an appropriate mix of mainstream market housing in accordance with Chapter 2 and appropriate development density. - 7.26 Development appraisal means an appraisal of the cost and value of the development. - a) The cost of the development includes: the value of the site; the cost of building the mainstream housing (market and affordable); the cost of preparing plots for other uses; the cost of CIL (if applicable), meeting planning conditions, and planning obligations required by the Council; reasonable development profit, and; marketing, sales and financing costs. - b) The value of the site will take into account the current value of the site given its existing use and any realistic alternative use (apart from housing) to determine the price for which a reasonable landowner would be willing to sell, with undevelopable land, planning requirements and abnormal development costs reducing that price.
 If a developer has paid a higher price for the land then that was at their risk and will deliver reduced profit.
 Indicative land values from the Plan Viability Study, applicable to the gross area of a site excluding land with no existing use or realistic alternative use, are as follows: